This location is now closed with no re-opening date.

 This was in addition to different events that were also organised throughout the year including temporary exhibitions and also group events such as receptions that could be arranged, but as we have mentioned previously, this museum is now CLOSED.

-Visiting Musee du Montparnasse museum in Paris
+Visiting the Paris Musee du Montparnasse Museum

-The Musee du Montparnasse is now CLOSED but was found within the original studio of the Russian artist Marie Vassilieff, which is located just off the Avenue du Maine in a pretty alley, close to the Gare Montparnasse train station and the Tour Montparnasse Tower with the highest restaurant in Europe called the Ciel de Paris.
+The Paris Musee du Montparnasse museum is now CLOSED but was found within the original studio of the Russian artist Marie Vassilieff, which is located just off the Avenue du Maine in a pretty alley, close to the Gare Montparnasse train station and the Tour Montparnasse Tower with the highest restaurant in Europe called the Ciel de Paris.

 Artwork at Musee du Montparnasse

-Access to the Musee du Montparnasse
+Access to the Paris Musee du Montparnasse Museum

-Alternatively, the bus lines 28, 58, 82, 89, 91, 92, 95 and 96 along with the Noctilien Night Bus Service via lines N01, N02, N12, N13, N61, N62, N63, N66 and N145 will all get you close by.
+Alternatively, the Paris bus lines 28, 58, 82, 89, 91, 92, 95 and 96 along with the Noctilien Night Bus Service via lines N01, N02, N12, N13, N61, N62, N63, N66 and N145 will all get you close by.